 You can also reference the What’s in My Camera Bag Section of this website for more recommendations and tips:)

-- A wide angle lens is very important.
-Any lens between 8mm-24mm will work depending on your camera.
-You will also need an aperture of at least f/3.5 minimum speed, although f/2.8 is preferred.
+- A wide-angle lens is very important.
+Any lens between 8mm-24mm will work.
+You will also need an f-stop of at least f/4 maximum speed, although f/2.8 is preferred.
 These can also be rented at the links provided above.

 - It’s also preferred to have a zoom lens for photographing landscapes at sunset.
 A 70-200mm range is always great to have.

 - A tripod.
 Any will work but the sturdier the better.

 - Two 32 GB or larger memory cards.

 - A minimum of 5 fully charged batteries.
 Long exposures drain the battery quickly.

 - Camera Timer—Even a cheap knock-off works, check reviews online before buying these brands to avoid a letdown.